awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 1. For **Request type**, select **Request** or **Request and Maintain**\.

-1. For **Target capacity**, type the number of units to request\.
+1. For **Total required capacity**, type the number of units to request for target capacity\.
 You can choose instances or performance characteristics that are important to your application workload, such as vCPUs, memory, and storage\.
 If the request type is **Request and Maintain**, you can specify a target capacity of 0 and add capacity later\.

+1. \(Optional\) For **Optional On\-Demand portion**, type the number of On\-Demand units to request\.
+The number must be less than the **Total required capacity**\.
+Amazon EC2 calculates the difference, and allocates the difference to Spot units to request\.

 1. For **Requirements**, do the following:

    1. \(Optional\) For **Launch template**, choose a launch template\.
 The launch template must specify an Amazon Machine Image \(AMI\), as you cannot override the AMI using Spot Fleet if you specify a launch template\.
+**Important**
+ If you specify **Optional On\-Demand portion**, you must choose a launch template\.

    1. For **AMI**, choose one of the basic Amazon Machine Images \(AMI\) provided by AWS, or choose **Use custom AMI** to use an AMI from our user community, the AWS Marketplace, or one of your own\.